 We are convinced that access to energy constitutes an important and necessary step in the fight against hunger, illiteracy, gender inequality and health diseases that kill millions of people over the world.
 Universal access to modern and sustainable energy contributes to the empowerment of the most vulnerable people, especially women and children, as off-grid systems contribute to the decentralization of the energy systems and thus, to the socialization and democratization of energy

 We believe that a fundamental solution is to flip the shape of the energy sector from a top-to-bottom approach to a bottom-to-top approach.
 Those at the bottom of the pyramid must be empowered to drive and direct the growth of the energy systems.
-Within this new framework of decentralized access to electricity, community-owned infrastructure and decentralized green-energy production should make the energy systems work in the interest of the wider public, with the profit motive giving way to social and environmental goals so energy becomes a “common good”.
+Within this new framework of decentralized access to energy, community-owned infrastructure and decentralized green-energy production should make the energy systems work in the interest of the wider public, with the profit motive giving way to social and environmental goals so energy becomes a “common good”.

 Energy4commons advocates for access to modern, reliable and affordable energy as a fundamental and inalienable right for all human beings.
 We develop a campaign addressed to the civil society, as well as to policy makers, investors and stakeholders in the energy industry in order to promote an understanding of the urgency of implementing efficient and credible actions to enable universal access to energy to more vulnerable communities.